‘Playboy’ Model Rachel Cook Leaves Little To The Imagination In Skimpy Overall-Style Swimsuit

 The Playboy model has been on a sexy streak as of late.
 She notoriously travels the world with her mother, her pals, and her beau, Tyler Warf.
 Recently, Cook visited South Africa to take in the sights and sounds of the gorgeous country, sharing some of her inspiring travel shots with her 2.4 million followers.

 Cook took to Instagram to share a sexy snap of herself while visiting a penguin sanctuary.
-For the laid back shot, Cook wore a skimpy, white tank top that clung to her body and amplified her chest and cleavage.
+For the laid back shot, the model wore a skimpy, white tank top that clung to her body and amplified her chest and cleavage.
 The crop-top style shirt showed off her rock-hard abs, and she paired the look with black, denim pants that emphasized her trim physique.

 While frolicking on the beach amongst the adorable creatures, Cook wore her dark hair in a loose, bouncy blowout.
 She wore a little makeup to up the glam-factor and smiled sweetly as she soaked up the sun alongside the penguins.